Compiled by C. Ryanne Laratonda

 Carrie: The Musical (Musical) Carrie is an outcast at school and at the mercy of her over-protective mother while at home, but she’s just discovered a special power that might solve everything.
 Book by Lawrence D. Cohen.
 Lyrics by Dean Pitchford.
 Music by Michael Gore.
 Adapted from the novel by Stephen King.
 Directed by Christopher Pazdernik.
 Musical direction by Aaron Benham.
 With Katherine Condit and Kate Garassino.
 Casting: Harmony France, Bailiwick Chicago, P.O.
 Box 13468, Chicago, IL.
 60613.
 Runs May 29–July 12, 2014, at Victory Gardens’ Richard Christiansen Theatre.

 Catch the Fish In this show, three LA twenty-somethings meet a mid-thirties divorced reporter for “Vanity Fair” who is writing about Hollywood wannabe life.
 When Alison chooses to write a story about their lives, sexual attraction burns down professional walls and the kids expose more than they may mean to.
 Written by Jonathan Caren.
 Directed by Will Crouse.
 Casting: the Poor Theatre, 3251 N. Broadway St., Apartment 3B, Chicago, IL 60657.
-Next audition: April 13 and 14.
-Runs July 11–Aug.
-3 at the Frontier, Jackalope Theatre.
+Previes July 18 and 19 prior to a July 20 opening at the Rivendell Theatre.
+Closes Aug.
+10.

 Coraline (Musical) This show is based on the Neil Gaiman fantasy novel of the same name.
 Written by Stephin Merritt and David Greenspan.
 Directed by Ed Rutherford.
 Casting: Ed Rutherford, Black Button Eyes Productions, [no office info available].
-Next auditions: March 23 and 27.
 Runs Aug.
 8–Sept.
 6.

 The Half-Life of Memory When Salek, a scientist who helped construct the atom bomb used in Hiroshima, recovers in an old folks home, he is confronted and coerced by his former, now deceased colleagues to do one more dangerous task.
 Written by Jason Linder.
 Casting: Liz Siedt, 1436 W. Thorndale, Apt.
 1B, Chicago, IL 60660.
 Runs June 1–29, 2014, at the Storefront Theater.